Adam Laxalt: Attorney general of Nevada

 After practicing with Lewis Roca Rothgerber, Laxalt considered a campaign for Nevada Attorney General.
 In January 2014, he announced his candidacy.
 Laxalt was the Republican nominee in the general election.
 After a bitter and costly general election campaign, Laxalt defeated Democratic nominee Ross Miller.
 During the campaign, Laxalt said that he opposed same-sex marriage; in 2010, he said that he opposed LGBT individuals openly serving in the military.

 Laxalt was sworn in as attorney general of Nevada on January 5, 2015.
 As AG, he created the "Federalism Unit" within the AG's office and challenged federal environmental protection regulations, including the Environmental Protection Agency's Waters of the United States Rule and the Bureau of Land Management's Sage Grouse Plan.
 Laxalt also joined lawsuits against the Obama administration over a U.S. Department of Labor regulation to protect certain employees' right to overtime pay, and over Obama's executive action creating the Deferred Action for Childhood Arrivals (DACA) and Deferred Action for Parents of Americans (DAPA) programs.

-In a 2017 speech at a National Rifle Association (NRA) event in Atlanta, Georgia, Laxalt criticized a red flag bill that the Nevada Senate had passed.
-In 2018, months after the NRA called for greater adoption of these laws, he recommended that the legislature consider such a law.
+In a 2017 speech at the National Rifle Association of America's general convention, Laxalt criticized a red flag bill that the Nevada Senate had passed.
+Months afterwards in 2018, the NRA called for greater adoption of these laws, he recommended that the legislature consider such a law.

 As attorney general, Laxalt signed Nevada onto at least four known lawsuits supporting abortion restrictions in other states.
 He signed onto two lawsuits supporting bans on the most commonly used second-trimester abortion procedure.
-Pro-choice Republican Governor Brian Sandoval's office said it was not consulted before Laxalt signed Nevada onto the Texas abortion ban brief.
+Pro-choice Republican governor Brian Sandoval's office said it was not consulted before Laxalt signed Nevada onto the Texas abortion ban brief.
 In the Supreme Court case Whole Woman's Health v.
 Hellerstedt, Laxalt signed an amicus brief in support of Texas's TRAP (Targeted Regulation of Abortion Providers) law.

 Laxalt signed onto a California lawsuit to support keeping secret the identities of political donors, including one of his biggest political donors, the Americans for Prosperity Foundation, backed by Charles and David Koch.
 He opposed a multi-state investigation into ExxonMobil's alleged role in downplaying climate change, condemning it as an attempt to stifle an "ongoing public policy debate" over human-caused global warming.
 Laxalt took legal action to keep fraud investigators from scrutinizing groups connected to the Koch network, which went on to spend $2.5 million to support Laxalt's gubernatorial campaign.

 Laxalt created the Office of Military Legal Assistance, which provided free legal services to veterans.